Attractive Incentives For Housing Development

-A shortage of moderately price homes combined with the largest investment in economic development the city has ever seen, creates a significant opportunity for a variety of housing developments.
-The City is being aggressive, and wants to talk to prospective developers.
+A shortage of moderately priced homes combined with the largest investment in economic development the city has ever seen creates a significant opportunity for a variety of housing developments.
+The City is being aggressive and wants to talk to prospective developers.

 RHID Eligibility Reduces Risk To Developers

 Pittsburg has a qualified Rural Housing Incentive District (RHID) which will capture 100% of the incremental increase in real property taxes and reimburse those funds to the developer over a 15 year period.
 RHID reimbursement will offset certain land acquisition costs and multiple infrastructure costs.